iceroad/baresoil-client/README.md

 ### Construction and options

-  * __`serverUrl`__: the URL at which the Baresoil server is listening.
+  * __`endpoint`__: the URL at which the Baresoil server is listening.
 Must be explicitly specified in node, and defaults to the path `/__bs__/live` of the server containing the page.
-  * __`sessionPacket`__: arbitrary user-defined data to send to the server when a new connection is established.
+  * __`sessionRequest`__: arbitrary user-defined data to send to the server when a new connection is established.
 This parameter is passed to the server-side `session` handler function, if one is defined. _Defaults to undefined_.
   * __`connectPolicy`__: when the client should actually establish the connection to the server.
 Can be one of the following values:
     * `auto`: Connect to the server only when the first server-side handler function is called. _(default)_
     * `manual`: Connect only when the `connect()` method is manually called.
     * `immediate`: Connect immediately when the object is constructed.
   * __`verbose`__: writes lots of status information to `console.log`, useful for development. _Defaults to false_.

-The __session packet__ can contain any JSON-serializable data (i.e, no function objects), and is automatically sent to the server-side `session` handler as the first command of every (re-)connection.
-Use the session packet to send information used by the server to set up a new client session, or re-establish an interrupted one.
+The __session request__ can contain any JSON-serializable data (i.e, no function objects), and is automatically sent to the server-side `session` handler as the first command of every (re-)connection.
+Use the session request to send information used by the server to set up a new client session, or re-establish an interrupted one.

-The session packet can be updated at any time, and accessed via the `sessionPacket` property on the client instance.
+The session request can be updated at any time, and accessed via the `sessionRequest` property on the client instance.
 It is intended to carry a small amount of authentication data, if required.

-    client.sessionPacket = {
+    client.setSessionRequest({
       socialSecurityNumber: '123-00-6789',
       bloodType: 'AB-'
-    };
+    });

-__Note__: the session packet is instrumental in the design of apps that require authentication or user management.
+__Note__: the session request is instrumental in the design of apps that require authentication or user management.
 It is communicated to the server over the same secure channel as other function calls, and so is safe for carrying authentication data and secrets.
 It can assume the role of traditional HTTP cookies without the overhead of sending the cookie with each request.

 ### Connecting, disconnecting, and re-connecting